openlegend/core-rules/core/SRD.md

 -   Level 1 - The target has Disadvantage 1 on all non-attack action rolls.

--   Level 2 - The target loses their attribute bonus to their defense scores (Agility for Resilience, Fortitude and Will for Toughness, Will and Presence for Resolve).
+-   Level 2 - The target loses their attribute bonus to their defense scores (Agility for Guard, Fortitude and Will for Toughness, Will and Presence for Resolve).
 They retain any armor, extraordinary, or feat bonuses.

 -   Level 3 - The target has Disadvantage 1 on all attack rolls.